 Hotel Review: JW Marriott Santa Monica Le Merigot

-During my visit to Los Angeles I stayed at JW Marriott’s Santa Monica Le Marigot hotel, a hotel worth mentioning and I will therefore add my review.
+During my visit to Los Angeles I stayed at JW Marriott’s Santa Monica Le Marigot hotel.
+It’s a hotel worth mentioning and I will therefore share my review.

 Hotel Rooms: the rooms are spacious, very comfortable, clean and well maintained, with a good quality bed.
 Many offer a good view of Santa Monica beach.